marcusgia2505/classEx_doc/docs/Programming.rst

 .. note:: Keep in mind that you should only retrieve variables at least one stage after saving them.
 See `Synchronization`_.

-Function to change group ID
+Function to change role or group ID
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is possible to change the group ID of a subject.
+It is possible to change the role or group ID of a subject.
 This enables you to create your own matching algorithms and assign new groups to your subjects.
-Roles and treatments however cannot be changed this way.
+Treatments however cannot be changed this way.

 :php:`$resetGroupNr($value);`